 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The Classical 98.1 statements of activities for the years ended December 31, 2023 and 2022 are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+The Classical 98.1 statements of activities for the six-month period ended June 30, 2024 and the twelve-month period ended December 31, 2023 are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.

 The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Classical 98.1 statements of activities for the years ended December 31, 2023 and 2022 are fairly stated in all material respects in relation to the consolidated financial statements as a whole.
+In our opinion, the Classical 98.1 statements of activities for the six-month period ended June 30, 2024 and the twelve-month period ended December 31, 2023, are fairly stated in all material respects in relation to the consolidated financial statements as a whole.

-Francis & Company PLLC Seattle, Washington June 1, 2024
+Francis & Company PLLC

+Seattle, Washington December 11, 2024